 Note\: Some people may not be comfortable or feel safe with the intervention of law enforcement.
-For many communities and people, the history of mistreatment at the hands of law enforcement has led to fear and mistrust of police interventions.
-If it is safe to do so, before notifying authority, use your distract techniques (if possible) to see if the impacted party desires this.
+For some communities, the history of mistreatment at the hands of law enforcement, for example, has led to some (people/communities/individuals) to fear and mistrust police interventions.
+If it is safe to do so, before notifying authorities, use your distract techniques to see if the impacted party desires this form of intervention.
+The recommendation is not, "do not call the police."
+However, it is absolutely critical to understand what contextual dynamics exist that could positively or negatively influence a situation.